 STEP 5: Line two cookie sheets with parchment paper.

 STEP 6: Using a small cookie scoop, place scoops of cookie dough balls on cookie sheets.
-Cover with plastic wrap and place in the refrigerator for at least 4 hours or overnight.
+Cover the unbaked cookie dough balls with plastic wrap and place in the refrigerator for at least 4 hours or overnight.

 Bake the Cookies